mgaebler/drizzle-rest/README.md

 ⚠️ **Alpha Release**: This project is in active development.
 APIs may change and features are still being finalized.
 Use in production at your own risk.

-🎉 **Now Available on npm!** Alpha versions are published and ready for testing.
-First stable release (1.0.0) coming soon!

 Transform your Drizzle schema into a fully functional REST API with a single function call.
 Perfect for rapid prototyping, admin panels, and seamless migration from JSON-Server.

 ## ✨ Features